-- Severity.
-Usually, the more severe a person’s rheumatoid arthritis, the more likely it is that they’ll have nodules.
+- RA severity.
+Usually, the more severe a person’s RA, the more likely they’ll have nodules.

 For some people with RA, nodules may go away.
 But they may also increase in size instead.
 It’s impossible to predict how nodules will change over time.

-Taking medications known as disease-modifying antirheumatic drugs (DMARDs) may help to reduce the size of some rheumatoid nodules.
+Taking disease-modifying antirheumatic drugs (DMARDs) may help reduce the size of some rheumatoid nodules.

 Infected nodules require medical attention.
 Antibiotics may be required to treat a nodule infection.

-See your doctor if you have severe or worsening pain in any nodules you might have or the nodules are severely affecting your ability to move.
+See your doctor if you have severe or worsening pain in any nodules you might have or if the nodules are affecting your ability to move.

-Nodules on the bottom of the feet may also make it difficult to walk, cause gait abnormalities, or shift stress to other joints, leading to knee, hip, or low back pain.
+Nodules on the bottom of the feet may also make walking difficult, cause gait abnormalities, or shift stress to other joints, leading to knee, hip, or low back pain.

-Rheumatoid arthritis nodules can range from annoying to painful.
-While they don’t usually require treatment, you can talk with your doctor if your symptoms start to become painful or you’re having difficulty with mobility.
+Rheumatoid nodules can range from annoying to painful.
+While they don’t usually require treatment, talk with your doctor if you notice pain or infection or have difficulty with mobility.